For students entering in August

 - Continental breakfast and lunch on Day 1 and hot breakfast on Day 2, as well as an evening reception on Day 1 and a break on Day 2

 Overnight accommodations for parents and guests are NOT included in the parent registration cost listed above; however, limited space is available in campus residence halls for parents and guests during orientation.
 The per-person cost for overnight accommodations is $33 per guest roommate in Fred Brown Hall or $40 per guest no roommate in Fred Brown Hall (final costs will be posted once conference housing costs have been determined).
 This additional cost is payable when registering for orientation online.
 Guests staying on campus: please plan to bring bed sheets (full-size bed), pillow, blanket, washcloth, and towel.

 Registration Changes & Refunds

 There will be a $25 processing fee charged if you need to change your registration date.

 Refund requests must be made in writing at least ten working days prior to your confirmed orientation session.
 Please note that a $25 processing fee will be subtracted from your refund amount.
-Your request may be mailed to Office of Orientation and Transition, 412 Student Services Building, Knoxville, TN 37996, or e-mailed to firstname.lastname@example.org.
+Your request may be mailed to Office of New Student & Family Programs, 412 Student Services Building, Knoxville, TN 37996, or e-mailed to firstname.lastname@example.org.

 If you plan to arrive on campus for orientation the day before your session begins, you will check in at Fred Brown Residence Hall no earlier than 5:00 p.m.
 See the “Housing & Accommodations” information below.

 Student Day 1

 The program will begin with check in at Neyland Stadium, beginning at 8:00 a.m.
 (Eastern) on the first day of your assigned session.
 Most sessions will be held in the Alumni Memorial Building, with some programming taking place in your assigned academic college.
 The first day will conclude for students at approximately 9:30 pm with optional programming ending at 10:45 p.m.

 Student Day 2